Last updated on April 29th, 2019

 There is a lot of bad information out there on what to do in the aftermath of a legitimate self-defense shooting.
 And the best highlight of that are the people out there who will claim “you should shut up and not say a word to the police”.
 To make matters worse, in the minutes after self-defense, it isn’t the moment to start asking Google what to do.

 The goal here isn’t to explain the pros and cons of each course of action.
-Rather it’s just to make a brief list of general best-practices, for the purpose of a self-defense guidelines card.
+Rather, it’s just to make a brief list of general best-practices, for the purpose of a self-defense guidelines card.
 One that can fit in your wallet next to your Concealed Carry Permit.

 Keep in mind that the point isn’t to read from the card as a script.
 It’s only there to look at if appropriate and necessary, should your mind (understandably) lock-up.
-Ideally, if you feel confused or distraught, you can pull it out, give it a quick read, and put it back away before the police arrive.
-It’s only there to provide a backup for what you already know, and to give you some reassurance.
+Ideally, if you feel confused or distraught, you can pull it out, give it a quick read, and put it back away before the police ever arrive.
+It’s only there to provide a backup for what you already should know, and to give you some reassurance.

 Best practices for the minutes after a self-defense shooting

 If you disagree with anything, I urge you to cross it out or modify it.
-And always consult a lawyer or firearm instructor before trusting any information, as it may vary depending on state laws or other factors.
+And always consult a lawyer or firearm instructor before trusting any information, as it may vary depending on state law or other factors.